p0dalirius/p0dalirius/my-badges/old-issue-1.md

 - <a href="https://github.com/p0dalirius/ldapconsole/issues/1">#1</a>: [bug] Invalid base when starting the script
 - <a href="https://github.com/p0dalirius/ldapconsole/issues/2">#2</a>: [enhancement] Add an outputfile command to save the output of the next command
 - <a href="https://github.com/login-securite/DonPAPI/issues/57">#57</a>: [bug] ImportError: cannot import name 'PrivateKeyTypes' from 'cryptography.hazmat.primitives.asymmetric.types'
+- <a href="https://github.com/p0dalirius/ApacheTomcatScanner/issues/33">#33</a>: [bug] No such file or directory: '/usr/local/lib/python3.11/dist-packages/apachetomcatscanner/data/credentials.json'

 Created by <a href="https://github.com/my-badges/my-badges">My Badges</a>